Matt-bryant21/MattBryant_T1A3/README.md

         file.write("Maintenance Calories: {}\n".format(maintenance_calories))
         file.write("User Goal: {}\n".format(user_goal))

+As the meal plan / calorie categories were done last, the file write for that was done seperately, it also required a slightly more complex code using multipliers to acheive the correct ratios based on the users goal.

+     file.write("\nCalorie Distribution for the Day:\n")
+        for meal, calories in meal_calories.items():
+            file.write(f"{meal.capitalize()}: {calories} calories\n")

 ## Implementation Plan
 ### - Outline each feature and how they'll be implemented and *checklists for each feature (min 5)*